Telenovela: History

 Brazil is considered the pioneer of the telenovela genre.
 In 1951 Brazil produced Sua vida me pertence ("Your Life Belongs to Me"), the first telenovela in the world.
 In 1952 Cuba released Senderos de amor ("Paths of Love") and Mexico released Ángeles de la calle ("Angels of the Street"), shown once a week.
 Between 1957 and 1958 Mexico produced its first drama serial in the modern telenovela format of Monday to Friday slots, Senda prohibida ("Forbidden Path"), written by Fernanda Villeli.
 The first global telenovela was Los ricos también lloran ("The Rich Also Cry", Mexico, 1979), which was exported to Russia, China, the United States and other countries.

 Genres

-Telenovelas tend to fall within these seven categories:
+Telenovelas tend to fall within these categories: